DeadEnigma13/CI_PP3_Hangman/README.md

 ### Main Menu

+- Provides user with graphic welcome message
+- Gives users 2 options to select, view game rules or start game
+- User stories covered: 1, 7

 ### Game Rules

+- Display clear game rules
+- Allow users to return to the main menu once read
+- User stories covered: 2
 ### Play Game Options

+- Gives user option to play game or read rules
+- Asks user if they have played before
+- User stories covered: 1

 ### Game

+- Displays random word as blank
+- Shows correct letters guessed
+- Displays part of hanging man after incorrect guess
+- Gives feedback when user has inputted incorrectly
+- Gives option to carry on or quit
+- User stories covered: 3, 6, 8, 9

 ### End Game Options

+- Asks user if they want to play again
+- Display win or lose message at the end of the game
+- User stories covered: 4, 5

 ### Quit Game Message

+- Displays message after every go to quit or carry on
+- User stories covered: 3, 10

 ### Win/Lose Message

+- Display win or lose message
+- User stories covered: 4, 5

 [Back to Table Of Contents](#table-of-contents)